harry251/blackholes/README.md

 ## **Conceptualization and Development**

 The primary objective was to move away from the traditional means of disseminating information.
 Instead of just static texts and images, an immersive and engaging digital experience was envisioned.
 The focus was not just to provide facts but to tell a story, to let the visitors embark on a journey — a journey as compelling as the universe itself.

 ---

+## **Features**

+- **Engaging Animations**: Dive into the expansive void of a black hole with our darkness expanding animation.

+- **Interactive Chatbot**: Have queries?
+Our AI-powered chatbot, acting as a Black Hole Expert, is here to help.

+---